 If you ask us to correct personal information that we hold about you, we will take reasonable steps to correct that information.

-Except in the case of more complicated requests, we will endeavour to respond to access and correction requests within 30 days.
+Except with more complicated requests, we will endeavour to respond to access and correction requests within 30 days.

 If we do not agree to your access or correction request, or if we do not agree to give you access in the manner you requested, we will provide you with a written notice setting out: